chiphwang1/helm-oci-mds-wordpress/README.md

 ## Introduction

 This Helm chart will bootstrap a WordPress deployment using a MySQL Database Systems (MDS) as the database in a Kubernetes cluster deployed in Oracle CLoud Infrastrcuture (OCI).
+It will also create a loadbalancer with an externally accessible IP address to access this deployment.
 The Kubernetes cluster can be a cluster deployed using Oracle Container Engine for Kuberntes (OKE), or it can be a customer managed cluster deployed on virtual machine instances.

 This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK) and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.